Useful organisations

 The Institutional Investors Group on Climate Change works to support the investment community to reach net zero.
 They have a range of resources to help you on your journey.

-Net Zero Asset Managers is a global initiative where asset managers can make a climate commitment to achieve net zero carbon emissions by 2050 at the latest, and to supporting investing aligned with net zero emissions by 2050.
+Net Zero Asset Managers is a global initiative where asset managers can make a commitment to achieve net zero carbon emissions by 2050 at the latest, and support investing aligned with net zero emissions by 2050.

-Principles for Responsible Investment are a set of principles for responsible investment that offer possible actions for incorporating ESG issues into investment practices.
+Principles for Responsible Investment offer possible actions for incorporating ESG issues into investment practices.
 They have a wide range of resources on different topics, including climate change.

 Legal

 Legal Sustainability Alliance is a sustainability network for UK law firms.
-They have open access resources with guides and tools to help you on your net zero journey.
-They also have a carbon calculator available for paying members.
+They have open access resources with guides and tools to help you on your net zero journey, and they have a carbon calculator for paying members.

 Tech